Think No One Rides the Bus? Think Again and Plan for your Bus Ride.

 Rt.
 0-Central Ave.

+We hope this information helps you plan while you're determining the best route and time to reach your destination.
 To find out about bus routes and schedules, call a Valley Metro customer representative at (602) 253-5000; for persons with text telephones (602) 261-8208.
-To plan your bus trip on line go valleymetro.org.
-The Transit Book is available on buses; at transit centers and park-and-rides; and city offices and libraries.
+Visit valleymetro.org to plan your bus trip on-line.
+The Transit Book is available on buses; at transit centers and park-and-rides; and city offices and libraries; an electronic version is available online.